 According to Hart, resistance is completely different than drag, which is what the damper setting controls.
 The drag mimics the weight of the boat.

 “You create the resistance by how hard you work,” she says.
-“So if I ask you to rower… Continue Reading
+“So if… Continue Reading

 Angela Hart, a Concept2 master trainer, gives the lowdown on maintaining your rowers for long and efficient use.
 She specifically tackles how you can refurbish a used rower yourself.